-This Training Module provides an overview one of the basic fundamentals of engineering; The knowledge of the thermodynamics and heat transfer is essential to design efficient process equipment.
+This Engineering Fundamental Module provides an overview one of the basic fundamentals of engineering.
+The knowledge of the thermodynamics and heat transfer is essential to design efficient process equipment.

-At the first part of this module will deal with the science of thermodynamics.
+At the first part of this module, the engineer will deal with the science of thermodynamics.
 The science of thermodynamics deals with the amount of heat transfer as a system undergoes a process from one equilibrium state to another, and makes no reference for how long the process will take.